Why Did Chris Choose to Become a Licensed Veterinary Technician Before Applying to Any Vet Schools?

 - Full-time LVT at a mixed animal practice for 9 months, and part-time at that practice for 4-5 months total.

-- Animal caretaker at a local pet and feed store – 5 years
+- An animal caretaker at a local pet and feed store – 5 years

 What made you want to become a licensed veterinary technician?